Luke Farritor

 Sighting:

-Edward Coristine and Luke Farritor are posted to the State Department's Bureau of Diplomatic Technology
+Edward Coristine and Luke Farritor are both listed in the State Department’s directory as Senior Advisors within the Bureau of Diplomatic Technology.

 |